-Did you know that it was the Vikings who conquered and gave its name to the northern part of France, aka Normandy?
+Did you know that it was the Vikings who conquered the northern part of France, aka Normandy, and gave it its name?
 Etymologically, it means the land belonging to the people from the north.
 Which indicates the Vikings.
 Therefore, a French braid and a bun are totally in order here.

 Sometimes, being a genuine rugged Viking is all about the attitude.
 Because without it, you can wear a slick back haircut or a pompadour, but it just won’t be the same.
 Therefore, brush up on your skill as well as on your look.